-NORTHWEST FLORIDA STATE COLLEGE ASSOCIATE IN SCIENCE DEGREE - PHYSICAL THERAPIST ASSISTANT SPRING 2025 TECHNICAL COHORT APPLICATION PROCESS
+NORTHWEST FLORIDA STATE COLLEGE ASSOCIATE IN SCIENCE DEGREE - PHYSICAL THERAPIST ASSISTANT SPRING 2026 TECHNICAL COHORT APPLICATION PROCESS

 We recommend that you reach out to a Student Success Navigator for advising or guidance on the application process.
 Click on the link above or call 850-678-5111.
 We strongly recommend that you do NOT self-advise.
-Program Information sessions dates and times are posted on the program website.